-Alright, let’s get down to the nitty-gritty: how do you get over your fear of needles or injections.
+Alright, let’s get down to the nitty-gritty: how to get over the fear of needles or injections:

 Does your fear of needles stem from a childhood experience?
 Perhaps too many painful shots in one day, or being forced as a child to get a shot?
 If this is the case for you, here are some suggestions: